mohit-sharma-87/DevHub-Articles/Realm SDK Migration.md

     .build()
 ```

-### Make changes to the database schema
+### Make Changes to the Database Schema

-In `Realm` all the migration-related operation has to be performed within the scope of
+In `Realm`, all the migration-related operation has to be performed within the scope
-`RealmMigration`.
+of `RealmMigration`.

 ```kotlin
 class DBMigrationHelper : RealmMigration {